TralahM/TralahM.github.io/_posts/2020-11-21-How-To-Become-A-Hacker.markdown

 Most of the things the hacker culture has built do their work out of sight, helping run factories and offices and universities without any obvious impact on how non-hackers live.
-The Web is the one big exception, the huge shiny hacker toy that even **politicians** admit has changed the world.
+The Web is the one big exception, the huge shiny hacker toy that evenb **politicians** admit has changed the world.
 For this reason alone (and a lot of other good ones as well) you need to learn how to work the Web.